How to set up an eCommerce Store

 Alternatively, source products directly from wholesalers or brands to sell directly via your own eCommerce store.
 This is the most common method of sourcing products in eCommerce.

-The product range you choose to sell will impact on the type of ecommerce store you build.
-If you’re selling high end or luxury fashion or homewares, the site needs to reflect the high end nature.
-Customers will expect a very user friendly experience, a nice clean design which exudes exclusivity, and secure checkout processes.
-If you’re stocking low cost items, customers may accept a more complex navigation, and a less exclusive design style.
+The product range you choose to sell will impact the type of eCommerce store you build.
+If you’re selling high end or luxury fashion or homewares, the site needs to reflect the high-end nature.
+Customers will expect a very user-friendly experience, a nice clean design that exudes exclusivity, and secure checkout processes.
+If you’re stocking low-cost items, customers may accept more complex navigation and a less exclusive design style.

 The type of product will also affect ongoing marketing and communications.
 If the eCommerce store sells TV’s or vacuum cleaners, keep in mind that customers may only buy once every 5-10 years.

 Alternatively, groceries or fast fashion should encourage regular, repeat purchases, making regular email communication very important, and worth extra investment.

 “Which eCommerce platform should I choose?” is one of the biggest decisions any founder will take.
 Get it wrong and there will be a huge amount of time and effort wasted.
 Get it right and the foundations have been set for ongoing growth.
 As with any start-up business, the eCommerce platform you choose should be flexible, and scalable, allowing you to add features, widgets, and new functionality as you grow.
 The eCommerce site you launch with is unlikely to function and even look the same in two years, so choose a platform that gives agility in design and technology, allowing you to keep up with trends and competitors.

 Some of the more popular eCommerce platforms include: